monoxideboi/lastfm-cf-worker/README.md

 ## Usage
 Just use fetch to get the contents of your REST api, it will return ONLY the last song played.
 [Check the docs here](https://www.last.fm/api/show/user.getRecentTracks).

+## Help
+My discord is monoxideboi, feel free to DM or ping me if you need help.